-- In the process of sudden or unexpected stoppage of this medication, one can witness these signs, which could be depression, sweating, headaches, suicidal attempts, etc.
+- In the process of sudden or unexpected stoppage of this medication, one can witness these signs, which could be depression, sweating, headaches during breastfeeding, suicidal attempts, etc.

-- Not only the mother but even the baby shows signs of irritation, sleep disorders, or weepiness.
+- Not only the mother but even the baby shows signs of irritation, sleep disorders in babies, or weepiness.

 - Excess dosage of this medication can also lead to health ailments like body aches, headaches, sleepiness, lack of coordination, etc.

 - It is recommended to only take the prescribed dosage during pregnancy as well as lactation.

 - Its consumption does increase the production of breast milk but in turn, affects the mood and hormone levels.